kpthanmaysai2004/AI-Driven-VLSI-Circuit-Optimization-Using-Pareto-Optimization/README.md

 Format: CSV file with each row = one simulation.

-# STEP 2: Preprocessing the Data
+# STEP 2: Preprocessing the Data Using Spyder
 Load CSV with proper encoding detection.

 Normalize input features (NMOS_W, PMOS_W, VDD) using StandardScaler.